What Is Drag And Drop In Excel?

 So, we got serial numbers which are incremented by 1.

 Example #4 – Fill to All Below Cell Once

-When you see the Drag & Drop option just double click to apply the formula to below cells.
+- When we see the “Drag & Drop” option, we need to double-click to apply the formula to the below cells.

 - Drag and Drop are often called a fill handleFill HandleThe fill handle in Excel allows you to avoid copying and pasting each value into cells and instead use patterns to fill out the information.
 This tiny cross is a versatile tool in the Excel suite that can be used for data entry, data transformation, and many other applications..

 - The Drag and Drop must not be confused with the copy and paste method.

 The Drag and Drop in Excel differs from Copy-Paste because not all scenarios are the same.

 We can drag a cell with a cell value to the right, left, top, or bottom, and the values get pasted only to the selected row and column, not to multiple rows or columns.
 However, in the copy-paste, it doesn’t matter how many cells we select to paste the copied cell value.
 We can paste it without any restrictions.

 The different options available are shown in the image below,

 • Copy Cells – Everything is duplicated.
 The cell values, and the formatting, such as font size, color, cell color, etc.